MoreSamruddhi/Slash-Mark_-Samruddhi-More/README.md

 # Slash-Mark_-Samruddhi-More
 This repository serves as the central hub for the prompt engineering internship program at Slash Mark.
 As an intern in this role, you'll find all the necessary resources, documentation, and tasks to facilitate my learning journey and my projects as prompt engineer intern at Slash Mark
+Task 1:DALL·E 2 - Prompts to make Text to Art
+Task 2:Runwayml - Prompts to make Text to 3D Model with Texture Task 3:Chatbot for FAQs

 # BASIC Project #
 ## TASK 1 : DALL·E 2 - Prompts to make Text to Art ##